-In Year 10, students will design and make a range of products based on particular themes.
-They will develop their design skills as well as practical skills, allowing them to bring their ideas into reality.
+The coursework portfolio begins straight away in Year 10.
+Students will design and make a range of products based on set themes.
+They will develop their sketchbook presentation, drawing and design skills, research and analysis of contextual sources, as well as learning practical skills thus allowing them to bring their ideas into reality.